 How to get to Sintra from Lisbon

-Sintra is one of the most beautiful villages in Portugal, and the advantage is that it’s very close to Lisbon.
+Sintra is one of the most beautiful towns in Portugal, and the advantage is that it’s very near to Lisbon.
 You can stay in Lisbon and then make other short trips to nearby towns.
 Take the train to Sintra from Rossio Station (Estação Ferroviária do Rossio).
 The station is quite central, on Rua 1° Dezembro Avenue.

 The Moorish Castle